ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-My Portfolio Website Journey: A Tale of Two Frameworks - <a href="https://medium.com/@sanudasenod446/my-portfolio-website-journey-a-tale-of-two-frameworks-76fc1834a237" target="_blank" rel="noopener noreferrer">link</a></h3>
+4 Common React Mistakes You are Probably Making (And How to Fix Them) - <a href="https://medium.com/@zakirhassan114/4-common-react-mistakes-you-are-probably-making-and-how-to-fix-them-ca6fa70186ed" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanuda Senod`**
+✍️ **posted by `Zakir Hassan`**

-<blockquote>As someone who primarily worked with Flutter, stepping into the world of web development felt like entering a new battlefield.
-I decided to…</blockquote>
+<blockquote>React has become one of the most popular libraries for building dynamic user interfaces.
+With its component-based architecture and…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>